 Innovation is not always about building a better product.
 There are many ways to apply innovation principles to your employee engagement strategy.
 From redesigning the onboarding experience to making rewards and recognition more personal, a creative makeover for your employee engagement efforts can be as simple as asking a new question.

 Do you want to learn more about innovation?
-Attend Achievers’ Customer Experience (ACE) conference from October 23-24 in Toronto.
-ACE 2018 is a conference for innovators who are focused on improving the employee experience and driving engagement.
+Attend Achievers’ Customer Experience (ACE) conference.